Yoruba tribal marks: Use of tribal marks today

-So many things have changed in cultural beliefs in Nigeria;This is because of modernisation.
-Nigerian culture is beautiful; however, the standard for measuring what is beautiful has changed, the use of tribal marks as a means of identification and beautification among the Yoruba tribe is no longer a norm and some Yoruba states have enacted certain laws that prohibit the use of the marks.
-Violators of the law are liable to fines or imprisonment (or both).
+The use of tribal marks as a means of identification and beautification among the Yoruba tribe is no longer a norm and some Yoruba states have enacted certain laws that prohibit the use of the marks.
+Violators of the law are liable to fines and/or imprisonment.
 In Oyo State, for example, the prohibition of tribal marks is an integral part of the state Child Rights Law, a law that imposes a fine or one-month imprisonment or both for violation.
-According to the law "No person shall tattoo or make a skin mark or cause any tattoo/skin mark to be made on a child".
+According to the law, "No person shall tattoo or make a skin mark or cause any tattoo/skin mark to be made on a child".
 Various pigments are typically injected into the dermis to create tribal markings.
 The most effective removal technique is a q-switched laser.

 Significance of tribal mark in Yoruba culture

 Some tribal marks are associated with the thrones of certain towns, so that whoever becomes the king is expected to have the tribal mark that is associated with this traditional office.
 For example, it is still very much expected in Iseyin, Oyo State, that any new king will have the Pele tribal mark.